 • CSSP Auditor

-Course Objectives: In this course, you will gain an understanding of security threats and learn to operate a system and network security analysis platform.
-Specifically, you will:
+Course Objectives: Throughout this course, you will gain the ability to understand, assess, and respond to security threats, as well as operate a system and network security analysis platform.
+You will:

 • Compare and contrast various threats and classify threat profiles